lioux/CrossBreederLite/README.md

 ## Features

-Tweaks from CrossBreeder --> Haveged [ARM], DNSMasq [ARM], Frandom [ARM]
+Tweaks from CrossBreeder --> Haveged [ARM], DNSMasq, Frandom

+Low-Voltage, Reduction voltage to improve battery life.
+[Your kernel must support cpu voltage control]

 SQLite Optimize on boot [Default: Every 4 boots]

 Dynamic Zram/LMK tweak, will auto calibration the Zram/LMK [Default: 60 sec]

-Dynamic power savings - A tool that allows you to save more than 30% battery charge your Android-device [For over 4 core device]
+DynBS, dynamic power savings - A tool that allows you to save more than 30% battery charge your Android-device [For over 4 core device]

 Fixed "only position independent executables (PIE) are supported" problem on Android 5.0+ device